How to Get Seed Funding – A Step by Step Guide for Founders

 SAFE (Simple Agreement for Future Equity)

-This form of funding is similar to convertible debt but doesn’t include interest or a maturity date.
+A SAFE is similar to convertible debt but doesn’t include interest or a maturity date.
+It was created by Y Combinator for startups looking for early-stage funding.

 A SAFE is essentially a loan given in return for the right to purchase stock at a future date, usually at a discounted rate.